dikshasen24/Stellar-Series/README.md

 ## **Code and Workflow**

-- **Data-preprocessing and EDA**: The script `EDA.ipynb` imputes missing values into the time series and performs exploratory data analysis (EDA) to understand the data.
+- **Data-preprocessing and EDA**: `EDA.ipynb` handles missing value imputation and performs exploratory data analysis to understand the structure and trends in the stellar time series.
-- **Flare Detection**: The script `DBSCAN.ipynb` applies **DBSCAN clustering** to identify potential stellar flares.
+- **Flare Detection**: `DBSCAN.ipynb` applies DBSCAN clustering to identify potential stellar flares based on flux features.
-- **Flare Injection & Recovery**: Flares are simulated using `Simulations.ipynb`, allowing for controlled injection of synthetic flares into the light curve.
-The detection accuracy of the DBSCAN algorithm will be assessed by comparing detected vs. injected flares.
+- **Flare Injection & Recovery**: `Simulations.ipynb` simulates synthetic flares and injects them into the light curve.
+Detection accuracy is evaluated by comparing DBSCAN-detected flares against the known injected events.
-- **Model Training**: The script `Predictive_Models.ipynb` will train a predictive model using extracted flare features.
-Model performance will be evaluated on a test set to determine accuracy in flare prediction.
+- **Model Training**: `Predictive_Models.ipynb` trains a predictive model using extracted flare-related features.
+The response variable is based on flares flagged by the DBSCAN algorithm.
+Model performance is assessed on a test set to evaluate its predictive accuracy.

 ## **Code Development and Contributions**